 We first look at the keys themselves.
 We start by inspecting the material used and the stability of each key.
 A keyboard with a nice finish like double-shot PBT keys should score higher than single-shot ABS keycaps.
 Stable keys also feel more durable and won't wobble around when typing, which is preferred.
 We check alphanumerical keys, but also inspect the Shift, Ctrl, and spacebar keys as well.

 When it comes to typing on the keyboard, we use the same test we use for our subjective ergonomics score.
 We use an online typing test and look at our typing speed, the number of typos made, and the fatigue felt.
-A well-built keyboard that offers a nice typing experience will allow you to type faster than usual without making too many typos.
+A well-built keyboard that offers a nice typing experience allows you to type faster than usual without making too many typos.
 Some keyboards have very light switches or have very low pre-travel.
-This means that you might accidentally hit a keycap, which will easily register an unwanted input.
+This means that you might accidentally hit a keycap, which may easily register an unwanted input.
 Such keyboards might have deducted points for the typing quality.
-A keyboard that has good spacing between keys might also help reduce typos and will score higher.
+A keyboard that has good spacing between keys might also help reduce typos and it may score higher.

 As for fatigue, this is highly subjective per person.
 However, heavier keys might feel more tiring as you need to put more pressure to actuate them.
 A 60% keyboard might also feel more cramped than a full-size keyboard, which may result in a different arm positioning than what you're used to, making it more tiring.

-We currently only give an adjective qualifier to the typing noise of keyboards.
-We don't currently test for the dB level of each keyboard, but we're looking for a way to give you better comparable results.
-The qualifying adjective is subjectively assigned, although it usually correlates heavily with the type of switches used.
-A rubber-dome keyboard will be near silent, while most red switches will be fairly quiet, and the clicky blue switches are very loud and aren't suitable for an office environment, for example.
-We don't give a score to this test as some people might be looking for a very quiet keyboard, while others might prefer the clickiness and audible feedback of blue switches.
+We use an audio recorder to measure the noise level of a keyboard.
+It doesn't give an exact decibel level, but it helps us understand how loud a keyboard gets.
+A rubber-dome keyboard is generally silent, while most red switches are fairly quiet, and the clicky blue switches are very loud and aren't suitable for an office environment, for example.
+We don't give a score to this test as some people might be looking for a very quiet keyboard, while others might prefer the clicky and audible feedback of blue switches.
 However, the noise is scored in the office usage rating, where a quiet keyboard scores higher than a loud one.

 The whole testing procedure sound is recorded with a Zoom H6 microphone.
-We also film the test and provide a YouTube playback embedded in our review page for users to be able to compare the noise levels of each keyboard.
+We also film the test and provide a video embedded in our review page for users to be able to compare the noise levels of each keyboard.

 There's no secret formula for finding the best keyboard for your needs.
 It all depends on what you plan on doing with it.
 Thankfully, there are some general rules of thumb that you can follow to help you make your choice.
 If you're looking for a gaming keyboard, you'll more than likely need a mechanical keyboard.
 Linear keys are usually preferred as they go straight to the actuation point, without having a bump like the brown or blue switches.
 However, red switches aren't clicky like the blue ones and don't offer a satisfying and loud clicking noise.
 It all comes down to preference when you decide which switches you're going with, but be sure to read up on the differences before choosing.
-We're currently working on an explanation article that will explain those differences; however, we don't have a clear timeframe as to when it'll be published, as there are a lot of different switches.
+If you want to learn more about mechanical switches, you can read our article here.

 Overall, keyboards are very similar to mice; it usually comes down to personal preference.
 There are a lot of different keyboards available and the first thing to do is be aware of where you're going to use it, and what you'll be using it for.
 Informing yourself on the different types of switches is very important before choosing a keyboard, as they're different from one to another.
 Again, we're working on something to help users know the differences between most mechanical switches.